 Turkish lounge IAD seating

-Since we had 5+ hours between flights, we checked out the Turkish Airlines lounge at Dulles airport.
+When my parents visited, they had 5+ hours between flights, we checked out the Turkish Airlines lounge at Dulles airport.
 When we first arrived a little before noon, it was nearly empty, but by 1:30-2:00 pm, it was crowded, and we needed to share tables.
 When I visited on my way to Cairo in 2023, we were there about 10 a.m. and it was also crowded (before the EgyptAir flight leaves at noon)

 There is also a bar and couches in another area at the lounge.